 National Alliance Leader William Pierce Hopes to Acquire Hate Label, Resistance Records

-Aided by a GOP strategist, America's leading neo-Nazi has put out nearly $250,000 to acquire the nation's powerhouse distributor of racist rock
+William Pierce, America's leading neo-Nazi, has put out nearly $250,000 to acquire the nation's powerhouse distributor of racist rock.
+This enterprise could inject hundreds of thousands of dollars into Pierce's wide ranging neo-Nazi operations.

 The Washington notables lunching at D.C.'s exclusive University Club one day last summer were doubtless unaware that America's leading neo-Nazi and a couple of gussied-up Skinheads were dining in their company.